ShubhamHarkare/nn-s-zero-to-hero/README.md

-# Micrograd From scratch
+# Makemore

-- This `.ipynb` file contains the code that helps to understand how Neural Networks work in general.
+- This branch contains the code for a Neural Network that generates more sample names as provided to it as an input

-- This code will help you create Neural Network from scratch visualize complex neural networks and their backpropogation of gradeints

-- Credits : <a href = 'https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ'>The spelled-out intro to neural networks and backpropagation: building micrograd</a>
+- Credits: <a href = 'https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ'>Neural Networks: Zero to Hero</a>